Split Rate Mortgage

 What’s more there is no set amounts each product needs to be.
 For instance, you can split the loan amounts right down the middle or you can opt to have either a greater fixed or greater variable – it’s your choice.

-As part of the service, the Blackburne Mortgage brokers will explain how the structure works the features and benefits of each product and guide you to make the best selection based on your own financial goals and personal circumstance.
+As part of the service, the Blackburne Mortgage brokers will explain how the structure works the features and benefits of each product and guide you to make a suitable selection based on your own financial goals and personal circumstance.